gersonkurz/regdiff/README.md

               /XML: use .XML format
            /NOCASE: ignore case (default: case-sensitive)
             /WRITE: write keys/values to registry
-        /ALLACCESS: grant all access to everyone (when using the /write option) /PARAMS: read value params from file (when using the /write option) /ALIAS: alias FOO=BAR
+         /COMMENTS: support semicolon and hashtag comments in .REG files /ALLACCESS: grant all access to everyone (when using the /write option) /PARAMS: read value params from file (when using the /write option) /ALIAS: alias FOO=BAR